zainulabidin776/bitcoin-price-predictor/docs/INDEX.md

 ## 🎯 What is This?

 A fully implemented MLOps system that predicts Bitcoin price volatility using:
-- Real-time data from CoinCap API
+- Real-time data from CryptoCompare API (free tier, no key required)
 - Apache Airflow for orchestration
-- MLflow for experiment tracking
+- MLflow for experiment tracking (DagHub)
-- Docker for deployment
+- Docker Compose for deployment
 - Prometheus + Grafana for monitoring
 - Complete CI/CD with GitHub Actions